 One advantage of needing to take breaks is you see lots of interesting and beautiful things while you catch your breath.

-San Pedro on the right; I think that's San Marcos on the left or maybe San Pablo.
+San Pedro on the right; I think that's San Pablo on the left.

 I made it!!